 Ed Wiseman is a successful executive with experience in the for-profit and not-for-profit business worlds.
 He is a creative architect who is known to produce results.
 Throughout his career he has worked with teams that exceed expectations.

-working as an assistant producer for Lancit Media Productions and began producing and directing within five years.
+Wiseman graduated NYU Tisch School of the Arts in 1982 with honors.
+He began working as an assistant producer for Lancit Media Productions and began producing and directing within five years.
 He worked on the original pilot episode of the PBS series Reading Rainbow and continued working on every season for over twenty years.

 During that time he helmed his own production company Moving Pictures Inc. and formed strategic partnerships with RCN Entertainment, On Screen Entertainment and Rocket Science Entertainment.
 He became known for working on projects of meaning and substance.
 He became the creative architect on productions for PBS, CBS, WE, CNBC, HIST, SHO, TVLAND, SYN and others while working with talented professionals Martha Stewart, Angelina Jolie, Richard Gere, Meg Ryan, Tim Robbins, Naomi Judd, and many more.